 - Longer than 22” in length or

-- Greater than 1 cubic foot in volume
+- Greater than one cubic foot in volume

 Does This Affect Your Shipping Costs?

 While few (if any) brands sell products that use identical shipping packages across the board, not all brands sell products that require boxes big enough to incur these fees.
-In other words, any package you ship that is smaller than the above dimensions won’t be affected at all, and you won’t see any increase in price.
+In other words, any package you ship more minuscule than the above dimensions won’t be affected, and you won’t see any price increase.

 You might also have noticed that several other USPS offerings weren’t included in the list of those affected by the fees, such as:

 - Priority Mail Flat Rate